 Abu-Ali was a lion-heart soldier whose dread caused panic in the enemy camp, his family, wife and little kids looked forward to when he would be done at the trenches and return into their arms.
 Alas!, that day never came.

 Like a good commander, he died in his boots along with his best men, parting the curtains to expose the grim travails of families of security operatives who die in the line of duty.

-Many have died before them in the same quest, many have died after, and many will still die in the line of duty,…not only in the Army, but also in the Navy, Air Force, Police, Civil Defence, Immigration, Customs, NDLEA and Correctional Service.
+Many soldiers of equal and greater valour have died before them in the same quest, many have died after, and many will still die in the line of duty; not only in the Army, but also in the Navy, Air Force, Police, Civil Defence, Immigration, Customs, NDLEA and Correctional Service.

 They die chasing terrorists in the North, militants in the Niger Delta, armed robbers in the highways, pipeline vandals in the creeks, illegal immigrants at the borders and drug lords in our streets.
 And when they die, the world forgets about them and their families.

 Plunged into the unexpected, the dependents are ushered into another phase of life, a life of struggle, lack and poverty.
 Sometimes the wives too die of heartache, and the children become orphans, dragging on through life without the world lifting a finger.

 While the founder of this Foundation was always drawn to charity from his youth, particularly to orphans and the fatherless,…like many, he also hardly appreciated the stark realities of the travails of the dependents of those who die in the line of duty until he joined one of the armed services of the Federation sometimes in 2010.